MicrosoftDocs/power-platform/power-platform/enterprise-templates/hr/awards-and-recognition/use.md

 - inquire about recognitions you received from others
 - Ask to see the nominations you submitted

 To get started in the Awards and Recognition Copilot, you simply tell it what Awards and Recognition task you want to do.
-Copilot also offers buttons to select the next action, such as *Create a nomination* or *See my recognitions*.
+Copilot offers buttons to select the next action, such as *Create a nomination* or *See my recognitions* and predefined dropdown options, such as *Nomination period* and *Award*.

 :::image type="content" source="media/use/a-r-copilot-use.png" alt-text="Awards and Recognition Copilot's chat start screen.":::